vedantyaduvanshi/BadUSB-Files-For-FlipperZero/Discord-Media-Hog/readme.md

 -SETUP THE SCRIPT

------ Option 1 ----- (token placed in ps1 file) [unsafe]
+----- Option 1 ----- (token placed in ps1 file)
-1. Copy the token into the script directly below.
+1. Copy the token into the Bad USB txt file directly

------ Option 2 ----- (token hosted online) [slightly safer]
+----- Option 2 ----- (token hosted online)
 1. Create a file on Pastebin or Github with the content below - Supply your token and optional webhooks (include braces) {
   "tk": "TOKEN_HERE",